 Cases involving DWI-related deaths or serious bodily injuries require the legal expertise only an attorney experienced in these matters can offer.
 These cases are delicate.
 They impact the community at large, attract the focused attention of the public, and placing the highest political pressure on law enforcement.

-At DeMent, Askew & Johnson, our attorneys have handled countless felony death by vehicle cases in and around Wake County.
+At DeMent, Askew & Johnson, our attorneys have handled countless felony death by vehicle cases in and around Wake and Carteret County.
 Each has been devasting to everyone involved.
 With over four decades of experience, our traffic attorneys have defended thousands of serious traffic offense charges.
 If you’ve been arrested for DWI with a serious injury or death, call today for a free consultation.
 919-833-5555.

 Criminal Law Articles from the Blog